gitmachtl/cardano-related-stuff/cardano-signer/README.md

-# Tool to sign data with a Cardano-Secret-Key // verify data with a Cardano-Public-Key
+# Tool to sign data with a Cardano-Secret-Key // verify data with a Cardano-Public-Key // generate CIP-8 & CIP-36 data

 <img src="https://user-images.githubusercontent.com/47434720/190806957-114b1342-7392-4256-9c5b-c65fc0068659.png" align=right width=40%></img>

 ### What can cardano-signer sign?
-* **Sign** any hexdata or textdata with a provided normal or extended secret key.
+* **Sign** any hexdata, textdata or binaryfile with a provided normal or extended secret key.
+The key can be provided in hex, bech or file format.
 The signing output is a signature in hex format and also the public key of the provided secret key for verification.
 * Sign payloads in **CIP-8** mode.
 The signing output is a signature in hex format and also the public key of the provided secret key for verification.
 * Generate and sign **Catalyst registration/delegation** metadata cbor in **CIP-36** mode.
 This also includes relatively weighted voting power delegation.
 The output is the registration/delegation data in cbor hex format or a binary cbor file, which can be transmitted on chain as it is.

 ### What can cardano-signer verify?
-* **Verify** a signature for any hexdata or textdata together with a provided public key.
+* **Verify** a signature for any hexdata, textdata or binaryfile together with a provided public key.
+The key can be provided in hex, bech or file format.
 The verification output is true(exitcode=0) or false(exitcode=1).

 <br>
 <br>